PatrykPietal/recruitement-2024-cinkciarz-ats-api/README.md

 This repository contains the code for the recruitment project for Cinkciarz ATS API.
 Project is a simple REST API that works like ATS system.
-Project is not done, but event this part should provide enough informations about skills to the interviewers.
+Project is not done, but even this part should provide enough informations about skills to the interviewers.

 ## Getting Started